incruder1/Ecommerce-Application/README.md

 We welcome contributions from the community.
 If you have any feature suggestions, bug reports, or code improvements, please open an issue or submit a pull request.
 Let's make this project even better together!

 ## Support and Feedback
-If you encounter any issues or have questions about using this ecommerce website and admin panel, please feel free to reach out by creating an issue.
+If you encounter any issues or have questions about using this e-commerce website and admin panel, please feel free to reach out by creating an issue.

->>>>>>> origin/main